zitadel/zitadel/docs/docs/legal/terms-support-service.md

 ### Support Process

-You will ensure to follow the support process as outlined in the [Annex](support-services) to this document.
+You will ensure to follow the support process, especially provide all required initial information to the issue, as outlined in the [Annex](support-services) to this document.

 ### Security